-What is unique about this vaccine discovery process is that the United States government, through Operation Warp Speed, is providing financial support to the vaccine manufacturers to begin producing vaccine before the vaccine is approved.
-Therefore, if and when the vaccine is approved, some quantity of vaccine will be immediately available.
+What is unique about this vaccine discovery process is that the United States government, through Operation Warp Speed, is providing financial support to vaccine manufacturers to begin producing vaccine before it is approved.
+Therefore, when a vaccine is approved, some quantity of vaccine will be immediately available.

 The U.S. government and Operation Warp Speed, via the Centers of Disease Control and Prevention, will work with individual state health departments, who in turn will work with local county health departments, on the distribution and administration of the vaccine.

 “It is reasonable to think that when vaccine first becomes available that it will be reserved for frontline healthcare personnel, first responders and those individuals deemed to be high-risk.
 Other groups of individuals may also be included in this first phase depending on how much vaccine is available.
 As time goes on, more vaccines will potentially be approved for use and additional manufacturing will occur, which will result in larger groups of people receiving the vaccine,” says Williams.